HTML Images in Email Signatures

 Why should you use HTML images in email signatures?

 Using HTML images in email signatures is a great way to add color and branding to every email you send.
-When designed correctly, an email signature with imagery is more aesthetically pleasing and helps to give off a professional impression.
+When designed correctly and implemented using HTML code, an email signature becomes more aesthetically pleasing and helps to give off a professional impression.

 If your company uses branding on its business cards and marketing communications, then your email signatures also need to be branded.
 The best way to add branding to a corporate signature is by including the company logo.